 Shark Species List

-Below are the Shark Species List in Elasmobrachii
+Below are the Different Species of Shark in Elasmobrachii

 This order of sharks comprises only 9 known species.
 The major characteristics of this order consist of 5-gill slits a dorsal fin along with a strong spine and a sharp and flat rounded set of teeth in the mouth.
 The Horn Shark comes in this category of the shark species list.

 It is considered the most ancient species of sharks alive today.
 These sharks have 6 or 7-gill slits along with a single dorsal fin and an anal fin.
-Their teeth set are thorny and are found in cold and deep water.
+Having thorny teeth sets and live in cold and deep water.
 The shark species list of this category is Sharpnose sevengill shark, Broadnose seven gill shark, Bluntnose sixgill shark, and Frilled shark.

 This category of sharks has 5-gill slits with 2 dorsal fins and an anal fin.
 These species are capable of maintaining a higher body temperature than the water temperature.
 This category of shark species list comprises Basking Shark, Crocodile Shark, Goblin Shark, White Shark, Megamouth Shark, and Salmon Shark.